A "pure, lilting voice" (New York Times) that is "a wonder of unadorned beauty" (Boston Globe)

 She has appeared as a guest soloist with many early music ensembles both in Europe and the U.S., including The Washington Bach Consort DC, The Sixteen, The Bach Sinfonia, Carmel Bach Festival, St. Thomas Church NYC, Bach Vespers at Holy Trinity Lutheran NYC, Baltimore Consort, Bach Festival of Philadelphia, Armonia Nova, The Folger Consort, Parthenia, Sonnambula, Abendmusik, Hudson Chorale, and Fairfax Choral Society.
 Repertoire includes the mezzo/alto solos in Bach Magnificat, St Matthew and St John Passions, B Minor Mass and many cantatas, Vivaldi’s Gloria, Handel’s Messiah and Dixit Dominus, Durufle and Faure Requiem, Paine Mass in D and songs from the Elizabethan era for Parthenia’s acclaimed program When Music and Sweet Poetry Agree.
 She is a frequent soloist with Distinguished Concerts International New York, performing Calling All Dawns at Carnegie Hall and David Geffen Hall.

 Jacqueline is also a voice teacher.
-She is a member of the Performance Faculty at Princeton University and teaches voice at Fordham University where she is also music director of the Fordham Collegium.
-She is on the faculty of The Juilliard School, teaching music history in the Evening Division.
+She is a member of the Performance Faculty at Princeton University where she teaches voice and is director of Early Music Princeton Singers and co-director of the Consort Minor in Music program.
+She is also on the voice faculty at NYU.
 She gives seminars on vocal pedagogy to student composers including at Juilliard, MSM, and Montclair University.
 She has given residencies and masterclasses at Universities all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
 She also has been a Visiting Artist at Duke University NC, The Catholic University of America D.C. and Binghamton University New York, collaborating with student composers to develop and perform new pieces for the voice.
-She also gives lectures on vocal heath, vocal pedagogy and Extended Vocal Techniques, and gives Ensemble Technique workshops with groups ranging from trios to choirs with 100+ members.
-She is a member of the faculty of Chorworks, a choral workshop held annually in D.C. and at Duke University.
+She also gives lectures on vocal heath, vocal pedagogy and Extended Vocal Techniques, and gives both solo masterclasses and ensemble technique workshops with groups ranging from trios to choirs with 100+ members.
 She holds degrees from Queens University Belfast, Teacher’s College Columbia University and has a D.M.A. from The Juilliard School.

 On stage at Carnegie Hall